 Clinical trials for Wilms tumor

 Clinical trials are carefully controlled research studies that are done with patients who volunteer for them.
-These studies are done to get a closer look at promising new treatments or procedures.
+These studies are done to learn more about promising new treatments or procedures.

-You can also call our clinical trials matching service for a list of clinical trials that may meet your child’s needs.
-You can reach this service at 1-800-303-5691 or on our Web site at www.cancer.org/clinicaltrials.
-You can also get a list of current clinical trials by calling the National Cancer Institute Cancer Information Service toll free at 1-800-4-CANCER (1-800-422-6237) or by visiting the NCI clinical trials Web site www.cancer.gov/clinicaltrials.
+You can also call our clinical trials matching service for a list of studies that may meet your child’s needs.
+You can reach this service at 1-800-303-5691 or on our website at www.cancer.org/clinicaltrials.
+You can also get a list of current clinical trials by calling the National Cancer Institute (NCI) at 1-800-4-CANCER (1-800-422-6237) or by visiting the NCI clinical trials website www.cancer.gov/clinicaltrials.

-Last Medical Review: 07/27/2012
+Last Medical Review: 03/06/2015

-Last Revised: 01/17/2013
+Last Revised: 03/19/2015